sujalgoel/macbeth-spam/README.md

 ## Usage

--   `pip install pyautogui`
+-   Run `pip install pyautogui` in your command prompt!
--   Run the file
+-   Run the file!
 -   Quickly open any messenger service within 10 seconds!

 ## Note